 (b) the possession is not prohibited by law or is authorised, justified or excused by law.

+[Section 12 amended by No. 34 of 2009 s.
+12.]

 13. Search and seizure without a warrant

 (1) A member of the Police Force may without a warrant stop, detain and search anyone who the member suspects on reasonable grounds to be —